semtexzv/Prospector/README.md

 This will generate example configuration file named `config.json` in current directory.

 4. Update configuration information.
 You will probably want to replace pools and/or worker names associated with these pools.
 You can also disable cpu mining, or disable individual graphics cards.
+More information is available on [wiki](https://github.com/semtexzv/Prospector/wiki/Configuration-File)

 5. Profit
 Just start the miner, and let the money roll in :)